 If it worsens, you could also have other symptoms like shock or trouble breathing, or develop a condition called meningitis, which means there is inflammation in the membraines surrounding your brain and spinal cord.
 This can be life-threatening.

 If you get anthrax by injecting illegal drugs like heroin, you might have:

 - A group of small blisters or bumps that may be itchy, or redness and swelling where you injected the drug

 - A painless ulcer that replaces the bumps or blisters and has a black center

 - Pockets of pus around the injection site, either under the skin or in your muscle

 If the disease gets worse, you could go into shock, develop meningitis, or your organs could stop working.

 How Is It Diagnosed?

-If your doctor thinks you have anthrax, you’ll get a blood test to check to see if you have the anthrax bacteria in your blood.
+If your doctor thinks you have anthrax, you’ll get a tests to check to see if you have anthrax antibodies or toxins in your blood.
 You might also get other tests, depending on the part of your body that’s affected.

 If you have skin symptoms, your doctor may take a small sample of the affected skin to test in a lab.
 You might get an X-ray of your chest or CT scan if your doctor thinks you might have inhalation anthrax.
 And a stool test can look for signs of anthrax bacteria in order to diagnose gastrointestinal anthrax.